benycze/centos-p4-scl/README.md

 ## How to build packages

-*This SCL environment is prepared for the Centos 8.2 Release*
+*This SCL environment is prepared for the Centos Stream Release*

 The following dependencies are required to build RPM packages (this is typical development tools on Centos):
 * autoconf